Hospitality & Catering Level 2

 What could I progress on to?

-Course code 3803 Course name Intermediate Study Programme in Professional Cookery & Hospitality Campus Station Plaza Study mode Full-Time Start date 18/09/17 Duration 36 week (s)
+Course code 3803 Course name Intermediate Study Programme in Professional Cookery & Hospitality Campus Station Plaza Campus Study mode Full-Time Full Cost Fees £1,800.00 Start date 09/09/19 Duration 36 week (s)